kevinsullivan/cs-dm/notes/_build/html/_sources/07-set-theory.rst.txt

 Bijective
 ---------

-A total function is said to be *bjective* if it is also both injective and surjective.
+A function is said to be *bjective* if it is also both injective and surjective.
 Such a function is also often called a *bijection*.

 Take a moment to think about the implications of being a bijection.
 Consider a bijective relation, :math:`R \subseteq S \times T.` *R* is